 Every game has its techniques to master.
-Be it Genshin Impact, Elden Ring, and especially gun control in FPS games, such as Counter Strike Global Offensive and Riot Games’ Valorant.
+Be it Genshin Impact, Elden Ring, and especially gun control in FPS games, such as CS2 (CSGO) and Riot Games’ Valorant.
 Although Valorant relies on its best agents' abilities, gun control and spray patterns play the bigger role.

 Some players have a hard time handling recoil control with accuracy.
 But don’t worry, here you will learn the essential weapon spray patterns and weapon recoil you need to know in Valorant!

 The first weapon we are going to take a look at is the Phantom.
 The Phantom is perfect for close range battles, as it bursts out a lot more bullets in a short amount of time.
 Although it lacks in long-rage battles, as its headshot bullet can deal 140 damage.
 The Phantom’s spray and recoil pattern are easy to get a hold of.
 All you have to do is move your gun downwards, and when you approach the 10th bullet, go to the left, then right.

 Since it is harder to get a hold of the weapon recoil once you reach the 10th bullet, it is recommended you peak, short spray the Phantom while dragging it down, and go back to cover.

 Valorant Vandal: Spray Pattern and Weapon Recoil